dylibso/chicory/docs/docs/usage/1-memory.md

 Now we can call `countVowels` with this pointer to the string.
 It will do its job and return the count.
-We will call `dealloc` to free that memory in the module.
-Though the module could do this itself if you want:
+We will call `dealloc` to free that memory in the module:

 ```java
 var result = countVowels.apply(ptr, len)[0];